 Students who participated in the N2F summit were asked to design their own vision of a school food service app.
 Not surprisingly, they valued interactive features like loyalty rewards and promotional programs, the ability to rate foods and to retrieve information about the menus and specific foods, including ingredients.
-Feedback provided from the Technology Stakeholder Advisory Group will help design the mobile app technology being piloted by N2F.
+Feedback provided by the Technology Stakeholder Advisory Group will help design the mobile app technology being piloted by N2F.

 Concurrently, Nourish to Flourish is pursuing research that extends to students and parents to better understand behaviors that impact the school meal experience.
 To meet this objective, N2F has commissioned academic research by DePaul University and working with Chicago Public Schools high school students and their parents.
 The study is titled “Identifying Predictors of National School Lunch Program Participation in Chicago Public High Schools to Inform Communications and Mobile App Design.”

 Mobile devices and apps are widely used in Quick Service Restaurants (QSRs).
 Customers have enthusiastically adopted pre-ordering meals on line.
 Behind the scenes, kitchen staff increasingly use tablets to keep track of orders and production to improve efficiency, food quality and safety.

 Customer Facing Mobile Apps

 The mobile app provides an avenue for districts to communicate with students and parents.
 Driven by the menu planning software integrated with GTIN data, it displays daily menu items and photos along with all the available nutrient and allergen information associated with those items.

 The app allows students to customize and pre-order grab & go meals that meet the meal requirements and are fully reimbursable.
 Students using the app can earn loyalty/reward points and assign a rating from 1 to 5 stars to each menu item, providing valuable feedback on meal preferences and satisfaction.